hakonhagland/perl-math-gsl/developer/wiki/Upgrade.md

 How to determine which items are new?
 [TODO: find a simpler way to do this?]
-The brute force approach is to run the test suite repeatedly looking at the failed tests will given an indication of the names of the new functions.
+The brute force approach is to run the test suite repeatedly looking at the failed tests will give an indication of the names of the new functions.

 When all the tests passes, we can be confident that we have added most of the new functions.